- American Physical Society Sites

-Commission 10: Structure and Dynamics of Condensed Matter
+for the Structure and Dynamics of Condensed Matter Physics

 Purpose: The IUPAP C10 Young Scientist Prize recognizes exceptional achievement in the study of the structure and dynamics of condensed matter by scientists at a relatively junior stage of their career.
 One prize per year will be awarded on the basis of nominations received.
 The recipient must be no more than eight years post PhD (excluding career interruptions) by the deadline of the competition, and is expected to have displayed significant achievement and exceptional promise for future achievement in an area of experimental, computational or theoretical condensed matter physics.

-The Prize: The Prize will consist of 1,000 Euro and a Medal and Certificate.
+The Prize: The Prize will consist of 1,000 Euro, a Medal, and a Certificate.

-Prize Selection: The prize selection committee will consist of C10 commission members.
-The Prize winner will be announced on the IUPAP website.
+Prize Selection: The prize selection committee will consist of C10 Commission members.
+The winner will be announced on the IUPAP website.

-Prize Presentation: Winner’s Prize Lecture and Award Ceremony will be held in 2016 at the American Physical Society (APS) March Meeting (March 14-18, 2016; Baltimore, MD) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.
+Prize Presentation: The winner’s Prize Lecture and Award Ceremony will be held in 2019 at the American Physical Society (APS) March Meeting (March 3-8, 2019, Boston, MA) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.

-IUPAP welcomes applications from outstanding women and other underrepresented groups.
+IUPAP encourages nominations for women and other underrepresented groups.